 - Modern film cameras are less pain in the ass: A lot of analog nerds like to use fully mechanical cameras.
 It’s fun to try but it’s difficult and you will often not get the shot or make mistakes.
 This time I went for a more modern automatic camera choice.

-- Better ways of scanning: Last time I used Epsons scanning softwares with default settings, but there are many ways to tweak the scanning software, adjust the scanning tray etc. Check out Nick Carver’s guide to scanning film.
+- Better ways of scanning: To be honest I don’t think I have nailed scanning yet.
+Last time I used Epsons scanning softwares with default settings, but there are many ways to tweak the scanning software, adjust the scanning tray etc. Check out Nick Carver’s guide to scanning film.

 - With digital it’s best to shoot in the early and late hours, yellow and blue hour.
 With film it almost seems like the opposite.
 Shooting in the dark gives you very grainy photos.
 Shooting in the day gives you clear photos with colors that pop.
 For digital you can only get unique shots if you shoot in these rare weather conditions, with film you can get the magic look in bright day light.